 Auburn Wrongful Death Lawyer

-Wrongful death is defined under California Code of Civil Procedure § 377.60 as an action or else a lack of reasonable action that is the proximate cause of an individual’s death due to the negligence of a person or entity.
-This basically means that when a person or group is careless and their carelessness leads to a fatal accident, it is considered a case of wrongful death.Recoverable Damages in a Wrongful Death Case
+Wrongful death is defined under California Code of Civil Procedure § 377.60 as an action or a lack of reasonable step that is the proximate cause of an individual's death due to the negligence of a person or entity.
+This means that when a person or group is careless, and their carelessness leads to a fatal accident, it is considered a wrongful death.Recoverable Damages in a Wrongful Death Case

-If you’ve lost a loved one, you may be able to seek payments from negligent parties for the damages you have suffered.
-While the love, affection, and friendship of a family member or friend can never really be replaced, the civil justice system allows for the pursuit of monetary compensation as a way of sending a message to negligent individuals and holding people accountable for their reckless actions.
-If you decide that you are going to move forward with pursuing a wrongful death claim, you can seek payments for damages including:
+If you've lost a loved one, you may be able to seek payments from negligent parties for the damages you have suffered.
+While the love, affection, and friendship of a family member or friend can never be replaced, the civil justice system allows for the pursuit of monetary compensation to send a message to negligent individuals and hold people accountable for their reckless actions.
+If you decide that you are going to move forward with pursuing a wrongful death claim, you can seek payments for damages, including: